 - UCLA Housing

 There is a variety of both University and privately-owned housing available to UCLA graduate students.
 University housing consists of off-campus apartments for married, single parent and single graduate students.

 Student parking assignments are made on a need-based point system that considers such factors as class standing and commute distance, and favors those students who demonstrate the greatest need.
 If you wish to obtain an individual parking permit, you must submit a Student Parking Request form prior to the quarterly deadlines.

 The UCLA Summer Sessions offer approximately 500 undergraduate and graduate courses each summer.
 Up-to-date information on course offerings, policies, and fees is available on the Summer Sessions and Special Programs website by mid-January each year.

 - Disabled Student Services

 The University of California, Los Angeles actively encourages persons with disabilities to apply for admission.
 Federal Law (Section 504 of the Rehabilitation Act of 1973) prohibits the University from requesting disability related information prior to admission.
-However, at any time, applicants are welcome to contact the Office for Students with Disabilities to obtain information regarding access, programs and available services.
+However, at any time, applicants are welcome to contact the Center for Accessible Education to obtain information regarding access, programs and available services.

 - Program Requirements